cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/CreatingSession.md

 // Initialize the ACBUC Object with our SessionID and set the Delegate
      self.acbuc = ACBUC.uc(withConfiguration: sessionid, delegate: self)

-// Tell the object if the network is reachable or not
+// Tell the object if the network is reachable or not.
+// This is needed in order to successfully register a session and set the ACBUCDelegate.
      self.acbuc?.setNetworkReachable(networkStatus)

 // Tell the object if we accept any certificate from the server